saketrule/saketrule.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I love to read non-fiction during my leisure time.
-I especially enjoy the fields of physics, mathematics economics.
-You can also find me tinkering with the latest and shiniest frameworks, and getting a new perspective wherever I can.
-I enjoy a variety of sports, including Chess, Skiing, Table-tennis and running.
+I am a graduate student studying Data Science at Harvard University.
+I did my undergraduate education in Computer Science at IIT Tirupati, and am especially interested in Machine learning, Software engineering and computational finance (Physics is my favorite though).
+I love to read non-fiction and in my free time, you will find me tinkering with the latest and shiniest frameworks, and trying to get a new perspective wherever possible.
+I also enjoy a variety of sports, including Chess, Skiing, Table-tennis and running.

 <br>